Kurdish leader urges world to protect Syrian town from Islamic State

 Talks with U.S. officials were continuing on the idea, a senior Turkish official said.

-Syrian Kurds' relationship with the West is complicated by their ties to the Kurdistan Workers Party (PKK), a group listed as a terrorist organization by many Western states because of the militant campaign it has waged for Kurdish rights in Turkey.
+Syrian Kurds' relationship with the West is complicated by their ties to the Kurdistan Workers Party (PKK), a group listed as a terrorist organisation in many Western states because of the militant campaign it has waged for Kurdish rights in Turkey.

-The United States is conducting air strikes against IS in Iraq and last month U.S. President Barack Obama authorized surveillance flights over Syria.
-Last week he said he would not hesitate to strike IS.

-(Additional reporting by Orhan Coskun, Jonny Hogg and Tulay Karadeniz in Ankara, Tom Perry, Alexander Dziadosz and Laila Bassam in Beirut, Isabel Coles in Arbil; Writing by Daren Butler; Editing by Nick Tattersall and Dominic Evans)
+(Additional reporting by Orhan Coskun, Jonny Hogg and Tulay Karadeniz in Ankara, Tom Perry and Laila Bassam in Beirut, Isabel Coles in Arbil; Writing by Daren Butler; Editing by Nick Tattersall and Dominic Evans)